anxin16/Capstone-Project-3/Capstone_Report/readme.md

 4. The models marked in pink color are relatively best models.
 We will work on them with hyperparameter Tuning.

 ### 3. Confusion Matrix of Models
+A _confusion matrix_ is a table that is often used to describe the performance of a classification model (or "classifier") on a set of test data for which the true values are known.
+Each row of the matrix represents the instances in an actual class while each column represents the instances in a predicted class.
+The name stems from the fact that it makes it easy to see if the system is confusing two classes (i.e. commonly mislabelling one as another).

+Followings are the confusion matrixs for the above marked models:

+**3.1 Logistic Regression using Bag of words features:**
+    1   2    3    4     5
+1  54  42   19   20    79
+2  20  62   60   47   119
+3  21  45  129  155   219
+4   8  16   93  318   773
+5   9  11   77  245  3359

+**3.2 Logistic Regression with Tfidf features:**
+    1   2   3    4     5
+1  32  28  27   21   106
+2  12  26  59   47   164
+3   3  19  99  161   287
+4   2   6  55  272   873
+5   0   4  21  157  3519

 ```python